The Ultimate Guide - How to Fly With Your Cat

 We also love "The Navigator" Convertible Cat Backpack, as it also converts to a traditional cat carrier!
 This backpack also has multiple pockets, perfect for storing cat nip, your own water bottle & snacks, passport and other essentials, so you can navigate the airport hands-free!

 "The Fat Cat" Cat Backpack is also a great choice for airlines with a more flexible size requirement.
 Your kitty will have plenty of room to move around.
 It also has mesh paneling to ensure your kitty is getting lots of airflow, and allows you to check in on them without opening the carrier.
+Check out why cat parents love this backpack for flying:

 "The Explorer" Cat Backpack is an excellent choice for airlines with smaller size requirements.